surbhit21/GSoC-2019/README.md

 > cd REST_FindSim
 > ./manage.py test tasks.tests

+if you get 'OK' on your command line ouput, then you have passed the test on your machine.

 #### Select part of the testcases:

 if you want to test part of the testcases.
 Use --tag arguments:
 > ./manage.py test tasks.tests --tag=calculation

-if you get 'OK' on your command line ouput, then you have passed the test on your machine.

-The command above will test only FindSim API.
+The command above will test only Experiment API.

 - The tags we provided are: